gollum/gollum/README.md

 To float an image so that text flows around it, use the `float` option.
 When `float` is specified, only `left` and `right` are valid `align` options.
 Default is not floating.
-When floating is activated but no alignment is specified, default aligntment is `left`.
+When floating is activated but no alignment is specified, default alignment is `left`.

     [[gollum.png|float]]